 The Importance Of the Nose

 The young cognac is tested for quality.
-The nose is the essential tool for the testers.
+The nose is an essential tool for testers.
 Of course, we have a sip some time, but when you train your novel tasting, you can detect a lot of different flavors.
 When the distillate is approved, then it’s ready for aging.
 This process is always done in custom-made oak barrels.
 Such an oak is very expensive because this is 200-year-old oak that they’re working with.
 It’s impressive when they start putting together a barrel.
 There is a whole series of the stage that they just seem to pick one up after the other.
 And they seem to know how to select exactly the right number of the stage to make a perfect circle.
 There are never any nails involved and what they do is they shape this over a fire.
 So while they are putting together the circle, they are also starting to pull in the base so that they’re rounding it correctly.
 And one that gets the end of the process they always have a perfect barrel.
-Such care is given to the barrels because it’s here where the cognacs main qualities are brought out over time.
+Such care is given to the barrels because it’s here where the cognac’s main qualities are brought out over time.
 Because wood is porous.
 It allows air to combine with the spirit permitting slow oxidation.
 That creates flavor.
 Contact with the wood itself also affects flavor as well as giving the cognac its distinct rich color.
 Cognac can be aged anywhere from three years up to 60 70 80 years.
 Now, normally when we get up to over 50 years anywhere from 50 to 70 or 75 then we hit the peak when it is at its best, and we’re very careful at that time to take it out of the barrel and put it into the glass where it’s not going to change anymore.
-Cognac aged in oak for 50 years or more can cost over $5,000 a bottle.